User Management

 To create a guest account, log in and go to "Users" → "Guest."

-Click the "Create Guest" button in order to generate a new guest user.
-You can configure the ID length to be between 12 and 255 characters.
+Click the "Add Guest User" button in order to generate a new guest user.

-Choose the desired expiration date and click "Create" to finalize the operation.
-Use this page to perform actions like suspending, editing, or deleting a guest account.
+Choose the desired expiration date and click "Add User" to finalize the operation.
+Use this page to perform actions like suspending, editing or deleting a guest account.

 Logging in with a Guest Account

-To log in with a guest account, instruct your guest user to access the login page and use the generated PIN code.
+To log in with a guest account, instruct your guest user to access the login page and use the generated PIN code (can be found in the e-mail, which was automatically sent to the guest user).

 Groups